taylordunn/hfx-bike-ridership/README.md

 This is an end-to-end machine learning project to predict daily bike ridership in Halifax, Nova Scotia, Canada.

-The model is deployed on Google Cloud Platform, and available as a [REST API](https://hfx-bike-ridership-api-74govvz7xq-uc.a.run.app/__docs__/) and a [Shiny dashboard](https://hfx-bike-ridership-app-74govvz7xq-uc.a.run.app).
+The model is deployed on Google Cloud Platform, and is available as a [REST API](https://hfx-bike-ridership-api-74govvz7xq-uc.a.run.app/__docs__/) and a [Shiny dashboard](https://hfx-bike-ridership-app-74govvz7xq-uc.a.run.app).